Yanomami: Groups working for the Yanomami

-David Good, son of Yarima and her husband anthropologist Kenneth Good, created The Good Project to help support the future of the Yanomami people.
+David Good, son of Yarima and her husband, anthropologist Kenneth Good, created The Good Project to help support the future of the Yanomami people.

 UK-based non-governmental organization Survival International has created global awareness-raising campaigns on the human rights situation of the Yanomami people.

 In 1988 the US-based World Wildlife Fund (WWF) funded the musical Yanomamo, by Peter Rose and Anne Conlon, to convey what is happening to the people and their natural environment in the Amazon rainforest.
 It tells of Yanomami tribesmen/tribeswomen living in the Amazon and has been performed by many drama groups around the world.

 The German-based non-governmental organization Yanomami-Hilfe e.V. is building medical stations and schools for the Yanomami in Venezuela and Brazil.
 Founder Rüdiger Nehberg crossed the Atlantic Ocean in 1987 in a Pedalo and, together with Christina Haverkamp, in 1992 on a self-made bamboo raft in order to draw attention to the continuing oppression of the Yanomami people.

 The Brazilian-based Yanomami formed their own indigenous organization Hutukara Associação Yanomami and accompanying website.

 Comissão Pró-Yanomami (CCPY)

 CCPY (formerly Comissão pela Criação do Parque Yanomami) is a Brazilian NGO focused on improving health care and education for the Yanomami.
 Established in 1978 by photographer Claudia Andujar, anthropologist Bruce Albert, and Catholic missionary Carlo Zacquini, CCPY has dedicated itself to the defense of Yanomami territorial rights and the preservation of Yanomami culture.
 CCPY launched an international campaign to publicize the destructive effects of the garimpeiro invasion and promoted a political movement to designate an area along the Brazil-Venezuela border as the Yanomami Indigenous Area.
 This campaign was ultimately successful.

-Following demarcation of the Yanomami Indigenous Area in 1992, CCPY's health programs, in conjunction with the now-defunct NGO URIHI (Yanomami for "forest"), succeeded in reducing the incidence of malaria among the Brazilian Yanomami by educating Yanomami community health agents in how to diagnose and treat malaria.
+Following the demarcation of the Yanomami Indigenous Area in 1992, CCPY's health programs, in conjunction with the now-defunct NGO URIHI (Yanomami for "forest"), succeeded in reducing the incidence of malaria among the Brazilian Yanomami by educating Yanomami community health agents in how to diagnose and treat malaria.
 Between 1998 and 2001 the incidence of malaria among Brazilian Yanomami Indians dropped by 45%.

 In 2000, CCPY sponsored a project to foster a market for Yanomami-grown fruit trees.
 This project aimed to help the Yanomami as they transition to an increasingly sedentary lifestyle because of environmental and political pressures.
 In a separate venture, the CCPY, per the request of Yanomami leaders, established Yanomami schools that teach Portuguese, aiming to aid the Yanomami in their navigation of Brazilian politics and international arenas in their struggle to defend land rights.
 Additionally, these village schools teach Yanomami about Brazilian society, including money use, good production, and record-keeping.